tearfulmerlin/iteachyou/README.md

 # iteachyou
-Website about teaching &amp; tutoring English &amp; German languages for my wife
+Website about teaching and tutoring English / German languages